TutsWiki/source/content/blog/developing-and-deploying-clojure-web-application.md

 classes
 ```

-Now install the app’s files on the server with:
+Now install the app's files on the server with:

 ```bash
 rsync --rsh='ssh -i '$ADDER_PEM \